 Wat Ram Poeng, also known as Tapotaram, is a meditation retreat for visitors who would like to tap into the power of meditation during their travels.

-The retreat aims to provide insight as a way to prepare a path to a better, peaceful life through clear understanding about oneself.
+The retreat aims to provide insight as a way to prepare a path to a better, peaceful life through a clear understanding of oneself.

 Wat Ram Poeng, Buddhist Meditation Retreat, Chiang Mai Thailand

 The quiet location of this retreat centre makes it perfect for meditation.
 The facility is divided into two sections: areas secluded for the monks as well as other meditators.
 In response to growing demand, the facility has provided facilities for both locals and foreigners.
 Wat Ram Poeng offers a 26-day basic course in Vipassana (Insight) Meditation.